kinshuk-jain/node-openssl-verify-cert/README.md

 #### node-openssl-verify-cert-updated

 Verify a certificate against a trusted CA bundle.
+Works with node 12+

 This package utilizes OpenSSL library, rather than spawning a child process like many of other packages.

 [![Build Status](https://travis-ci.org/kinshuk-jain/node-openssl-verify-cert-updated.svg?branch=master)](https://travis-ci.org/kinshuk-jain/node-openssl-verify-cert-updated)

+#### Note
+This package was originally authored by Beeven Yip <beeven@hotmail.com> and was forked from `node-openssl-verify-cert`.
+It did not work with node v12 and higher.
+This package is simply an update that works for node 12 and above

 Installation